sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 effort.

-The Harm token returned to the supply in Step 4 may come from your *Exhaustion pile* or from a slot on a move card that represents bodily toughness (eg, Bloody But Unbowed).
+The Harm token returned to the supply in Step 4 may come from your *Exhaustion pile* or from a slot on a move card (eg, Bloody But Unbowed).

 ## Seek Help